Skip to content

 A. Customer has engaged (or proposes to engage) Supplier to provide the services (“Services”) described in an agreement (terms of service) between Customer and the Supplier (the "Services Agreement").

 B. In the course of providing the Services, Supplier will be processing Customer Personal Data (as defined below) on behalf of Customer.
 This Agreement sets out the terms on which Supplier will be processing that Customer Personal Data.
+Customer’s Affiliates shall have the same rights as Customer under this Agreement when such affiliate is a controller.
+Supplier may also act as a processor on behalf of another processor acting on its client’s behalf, and is a service provider to the extent applicable under Data Protection Laws.

 AGREED TERMS